Pay Transparency and Gender Equality: Robustness checks

+\paragraph{Specification.} Our second set of robustness checks aims to verify that our results are robust to the choice of the bandwidth around the 250-employee cutoff, do not depend on the year we use to define the treatment status, and are not sensitive to the other choices made in the main specification.
+Panel B of Figure \ref{robustness_checks} shows that the estimates of $\gamma$ from equation \ref{tripledid} change very little when restricting or enlarging the bandwidth around the 250-employee cutoff.
+Appendix Table \ref{changing bandwidth} displays the corresponding detailed regression results.
+Specifically, the estimated effect of the policy on the gender pay gap only becomes marginally insignificant when using a bandwidth of $+/-100$, where treated and control firms may start to be less comparable.
+Importantly, Appendix Table \ref{changing bandwidth} shows that the estimated negative effect on men's pay is always significant and comparable in magnitude across the different regressions.

+Next, Panel C of Figure \ref{robustness_checks} and Appendix Table \ref{treatment year} compare the impact of the policy on the gender pay gap when changing the year used to define the treatment status.
+Note that, to avoid capturing any impact of the policy on firm size, we only consider years before the announcement of the employee-cutoff, which took place in the fall of 2015.
+While the estimates on the gender pay gap become insignificant when using the firm size in 2014 to define the treatment status, Appendix Table \ref{treatment year} shows that the negative impact on men's pay is always significant and comparable in magnitude across the different regressions.

-Finally, Appendix Table \ref{regression_ashe_only} shows that our results do not depend on the information used to define the treatment status.
-In particular, our main findings change little if we restrict the estimation sample to firms for which we can use only ASHE-based information on the number of employees to define the treatment status.
+Finally, Panel D of Figure \ref{robustness_checks} and Appendix Table \ref{other robustness checks} further show that the estimated impact on the gender pay gap changes little when: including industry-specific time shocks in place of region-specific time shocks; adding age controls; using Labour Force Survey weights; restricting the sample to either workers aged 16-65 or those aged 25+; considering only full-time employees or those working in the private sector; or restricting the sample to firms for which we can use only ASHE-based information on the number of employees to define the treatment status.

-To sum up, our estimates are remarkably stable across different specifications and sample sizes, which should strongly support the validity of our identification strategy.\footnote{In Tables \ref{impact_on_occupations_weights} and \ref{impact_on_wages_weights}, we further show that our results do not depend on the use of LFS weights, nor are they sensitive to age restrictions.
-Finally, in Appendix Tables \ref{clustering_occ} and \ref{clustering_wages} we show that the significance of our estimates is not affected by the clustering group considered, whether this be by firm, firm-size or firm-size times industry.}
+To sum up, our estimates are very stable across different specifications and samples, which strongly supports the validity of our identification strategy.